PaulBlazek/PocketFlow-Tutorial-Danganronpa-Simulator/README.md

 [![Powered by PocketFlow](https://img.shields.io/badge/Powered%20by-PocketFlow-blueviolet)](https://github.com/The-Pocket/PocketFlow)
 [![Join Discord](https://img.shields.io/discord/1346833819172601907?logo=discord&style=flat&label=Join%20Discord)](https://discord.gg/hUHHE9Sa6T)

 > *Ever wondered what happens when super-smart AI isn't just a tool, but a player in a crazy game of lies, strategy, and survival?
-This project is an AI-powered Danganronpa simulator where the characters are anything but predictable, brought to life by AI agents.*
+This Danganronpa Simulator puts 12 AI agents against each other in a text-based social deduction game - think Mafia, Among Us, or Goose Goose Duck, but where every character is controlled by an AI with its own unique personality and motivations.*

 <p align="center">
   <a href="https://danganronpa.app/" target="_blank">